mfoxworthy/flow_broker/README.md

 # flow_broker
-ulogd to uds flow broker
+ulogd to uds flow and packet broker.
+It pulls NFCT and NFLOG data out of netfilter, hashes it and sends it out the uds for consumption.
+For now this application is specific to netifyd but soon will be expanded as a plugable architecture.

 Install these on your cirrus.
 ![Screen Shot 2022-03-22 at 4 40 55 PM](https://user-images.githubusercontent.com/8184748/159594564-18a09913-c692-4f3c-81fc-3b99821c0ca8.png)